Mooresville, Limestone County, Alabama

-I just recently decided to take a summer hike back to the woods to see what this place appeared like in the heat of the summer, how accessible it is and the
+I just decided to take a summer hike back to the woods to see what this place appeared like in the heat of the summer, how accessible it is and the

 I often prepare myself for just about anything.
 This day, I decided to take my trusty Labrador Dixie with me and just make it a nice walk in the woods.

 Much to my dismay, it was completely inaccessible.
 I knew it was vastly overgrown a couple years ago, but it was pretty well still able to be traveled through even with the thick brush.

 Today, I could barely access even the closest stones.
 I helpful soul had been in and collected a bunch of broken pieces and attempted to assemble them, but I fear, did not have luck and appears to have given up. (who could blame them, really?)

 As you will see from just the couple photos I was able to take, it's a total loss to underbrush and downed trees.
 Two years ago, I was worried about the history to be lost.
 This day made this an even higher priority than any other I have ever seen.

 This will be my only focus this fall/winter.
 I welcome monetary and volunteer donations.
 Please feel free to contact me for more information.

 I predict in less than one year from now, a total loss.